lucarv/connfac-lab/LAB 1/README.md

 2. Select "Message Routing".
 Choose the "Custom endpoints" tab.
 3. Create a new Custom endpoint.
 Press "+ Add" and choose Blob Storage from the drop down menu.
 Give the end point a name and pick the container we have created.
 Select "Create"
 4. Enter the Routes tab and press "+ Add".
 Give your route a name, select your blob as endpoint.
 On the query, let's route only if a device is of type sensor.
 This info is sent by the device simulator as a header.
 Write deviceType = 'sensor' on the Rouying query field.
 Press "Save".
+5. Start the telemetry again by setting the status to true on the twin document
-5. Once the route is activated, you may notice that the telemetry is no longer showing.
+6. Once the route is activated, you may notice that the telemetry is no longer showing.
 Can You think of the reason for that?
-6. Wait a little and verify that the blob has now telemetry stored.
+7. Wait a little and verify that the blob has now telemetry stored.

 ## Create a Service Application